shog-ai/shoggoth/lib/tuwi/README.txt

 TUWI - TERMINAL UI FRAMEWORK
 ===============================================================================

-Tuwi is a terminal user interface framework written in the C programming language, developed by Shoggoth Systems for use in the Shoggoth project (https://shoggoth.network).
+Tuwi is a terminal user interface framework written in the C programming language, developed by ShogAI for use in the Shoggoth project (https://shoggoth.network).
 Tuwi is the framework used for implementing the terminal user interface of Shoggoth, Camel, and other Shoggoth projects.

 **WARNING**